 The following is the master IBS Course Catalog representing all courses IBS has historically offered.
-Please consult the IBS website for courses being offered in the 2022-2023 academic year.
+Please consult the IBS website for courses being offered in the 2023-2024 academic year.

-IBS and GTU courses are grouped by fields of study identified by a the following list of course codes.
-Course numbers refer to the level of the course and whether the course is offered in an online modality as per the chart below.
+IBS and GTU courses are grouped by fields of study identified by the following list of course codes.
+Course numbers refer to the level of the course and whether the course is offered in an online modality.